mmarkin/GeoIP/README.md

 location_t loc;                    // declare a location_t variable to hold the results GeoIP geoip;                       // create an instance of the GeoIP class
 ```
-Then get the results by using one of these function calls depending on whether or not you have an API key and you want the results
+Then get the results by using one of these function calls depending on whether or not you have an API key and if you want the results
 shown on the serial monitor.
 If supplying an API key it must be inside double quotation marks.
 ```c
 loc = geoip.getGeoFromWiFi();                        // no key, results not shown on serial monitor